juliogomez/devops/README.md

 Let's get it working!

-First [install Draft, minikube and Helm](https://github.com/Azure/draft/blob/master/docs/install.md).
-Once done you will even have a 1-node k8s cluster running in your own laptop for testing.
+First [install Draft](https://github.com/azure/draft).
+If you choose to use minikube you will have a 1-node k8s cluster running in your own laptop for testing.
+Otherwise you can use any k8s cluster from a Cloud provider.

 Now go to *devops-tutorial* create a new *draft* directory, clone there the *myhero_data* repo and rename it to *myherodata* (draft does not support the **_** character in deployment names):